South Campus Neighborhood

 The South Campus Historic District is a historic district in Chico, California which was named to the National Register of Historic Places in 1991 through efforts of the Chico Heritage Association.
 The district is situated entirely within the South Campus Neighborhood.
 The historical district extends from Salem Street to Cherry Street, and from West Second Street to West Sixth Street.
 Whereas, the neighborhood extends from West Second Street south to West Ninth Street and west from Salem Street all the way to the city limits, which, in that area, is called the "Green Line."
 The South Campus Neighborhood Association represents the interests of the neighborhood to the community.
 There are several fraternity and sorority houses in the area, and the city has designated the South Campus Fraternity/Sorority Overlay Zone which is largely contiguous with the neighborhood and district.

 Historically, this area was the first residential area established in the city.
 The area was surveyed for laying out streets in 1860.
 South Campus is home of the Stansbury House, the Southern Pacific Depot, and the Language Houses.

-Currently, South Campus is a dynamic residential neighborhood consisting overwhelmingly of young renters under thirty-five, and specifically Chico State students.
+Currently, South Campus is a residential neighborhood consisting mostly of young renters under thirty-five, and specifically Chico State students.
 It is one of the most densely populated areas of the city.
 The intersection of Fifth and Ivy Streets is a neighborhood commercial core referred to locally as "Five and I".